lee-zhg/Introduction-to-Kubernetes/Lab3/README.md

 This creates a Service object named 'redis-master' and configures it to target port 6379 on the pods selected by the selectors "app=redis" and "role=master".

-- Create the service to access redis master:
+7. Create the service to access redis master:

     ``` $ kubectl create -f redis-master-service.yaml ```

-- Restart guestbook so that it will find the redis service to use database:
+8. Restart guestbook so that it will find the redis service to use database:

     ```console
     $ kubectl delete deploy guestbook-v1
     $ kubectl create -f guestbook-deployment.yaml
     ```

-- Test guestbook app using a browser of your choice using the url:
+9. Test guestbook app using a browser of your choice using the url:
-  `<your-cluster-ip>:<node-port>`
+  `<your-cluster-ip>:<node-port>`.

+  > Note, Make sure you add couple of entries on the application UI.
+For example, `hello world` and `welcome to the Kube workshop`.

 You can see now that if you open up multiple browsers and refresh the page
 to access the different copies of guestbook that they all have a consistent state.